dkleto/deevee/README.md

 ## Mobile

-DeeVee was is designed to be generally responsive-ish and mobile friendly.
+DeeVee is designed to be generally responsive-ish and mobile friendly.
 I've tested it on my increasingly aged and weathered Galaxy S2, and it seemed OK.

 ## Disclaimer